When Can Babies Have Strawberries, Its Benefits And Recipes

 Strawberries don’t ripen after harvest.
 Therefore, pay attention to the fruit’s ripeness while shopping.
 Picking fully ripe strawberries is good as their sweet taste will come across as pleasant to most babies.

 • Look for ripe strawberries with bright red, glossy flesh with no white or green areas.
-Discard those that are too soft and with deep red color as they are most likely overripe.
+Discard those that are too soft and have a deep red color as they are most likely overripe.

 • Pick strawberries with no pits/holes, black/brown spots, or blemishes.
 When touched, they should feel soft yet firm.